The nomadic tribes of the deserts and steppes of Central Asia were for centuries at the border

 Clickable map of the towns covered in this section.
 The lighter area shows the approximate borders of the Sultanate of Rum.
 The green line indicates the 1896 railway linking the Asian side of Constantinople with Konya - the first leg of the Constantinople - Baghdad Railway (1900 Times Atlas of the World)

 In 1071 at Manzikert Alp Arslan defeated the Byzantine army which was led by Emperor Romanos IV who was captured.
 Alp Arslan agreed to release his prisoner in exchange for a ransom.
-But worse was yet to come for the emperor, as on his way back to Constantinople he was attacked by a Byzantine rival faction.
+But worse was yet to come for the Emperor, as on his way back to Constantinople he was attacked by a Byzantine rival faction.
 He surrendered and resigned his rights to the throne.
 After having been brutally blinded by his

 enemies he was paraded through the streets of Constantinople on a donkey.
 He died a few days later.

-In 1097 Emperor Alexios I Komnenos with the help of the Crusaders managed to reconquer Nicea and parts of western Asia Minor, but the Seljuks maintained a firm control on its central and eastern sections.
+In 1097 Emperor Alexios I Komnenos with the help of the Crusaders managed to reconquer Nicaea and parts of western Asia Minor, but the Seljuks maintained a firm control on its central and eastern sections.

 Mount Hasan (Turkish: Hasan Dagi) is an inactive volcano near Nigde.
 With an altitude of 10,672 ft.,